-Game design by Max Taylor, Paul Holmes and Lee Boyce, based on an original idea by Adrian Stephens.
+Game design by Max Taylor, Paul Holmes and Lee Boyce based on an original idea by Adrian Stephens.
 Coding by Max Taylor, Ka-Chun Tsang and Nick Tuckett (aka Nick Byron).
 Graphics by Ian Harling.
 Sampled sound FX by Spiny Norman.
 English questions written by Max Taylor and David Booth.
-German translation by Reiner Mielke and Andrea Walther.

-Published several months before the release of an upgraded Amiga-specific version of the game, POWERPLAY was essentially a straight Atari ST port.
-[Source: The Games Machine preview (Issue 9, Aug '88, p14), courtesy of the Amiga Magazine Rack]
+Published 7-8 months before the 1988 release of an enhanced Amiga-specific version of the game, POWERPLAY was essentially a straight Atari ST port.
+[Source: The Games Machine preview (Issue 9, Aug 88, p14), courtesy of the Amiga Magazine Rack]

 In 1988, publisher Arcana offered customers who purchased POWERPLAY a free upgrade to POWERPLAY (ENHANCED) if they returned their game disk.
 In return, customers received the free upgrade accompanied by a letter personally inviting them to provide feedback on the enhanced Amiga-specific version of the game (see HERE).